Enigma Variations: Variation XII (Andante) "B.G.N."

-Variation XIII (Romanza: Moderato) " * * * "
+Variation XIII (Romanza: Moderato) "* * *"

 Possibly, Lady Mary Lygon of Madresfield Court near Malvern, a sponsor of a local music festival.
 "The asterisks take the place of the name of a lady who was, at the time of the composition, on a sea voyage.
 The drums suggest the distant throb of the engines of a liner, over which the clarinet quotes a phrase from Mendelssohn's Calm Sea and Prosperous Voyage."

 If it is Lady Mary, Elgar may have withheld her initials because of superstition surrounding the number 13, or he may have felt uneasy about publicly associating the name of a prominent local figure with music that had taken on a powerful emotional intensity.
 There is credible evidence to support the view that the variation's atmosphere of brooding melancholy and its subtitle "Romanza" are tokens of a covert tribute to another woman, the name most frequently mentioned in this connection being that of Helen Weaver, who had broken off her engagement to Elgar in 1884 before sailing out of his life forever aboard a ship bound for New Zealand.

 Variation XIV (Finale: Allegro) "E.D.U."

-Elgar himself, nicknamed Edu by his wife, from the German Eduard.
+Elgar himself, nicknamed Edu by his wife (the dedicatee of C.A.E), from the German Eduard.
 The themes from two variations are echoed: "Nimrod" and "C.A.E.", referring to Jaeger and Elgar's wife Alice, "two great influences on the life and art of the composer", as Elgar wrote in 1927.
 Elgar called these references "entirely fitting to the intention of the piece".

 The original version of this variation is nearly 100 bars shorter than the one now usually played.
 In July 1899, one month after the original version was finished Jaeger urged Elgar to make the variation a little longer.
 After some cajoling Elgar agreed, and also added an organ part.
 The new version was played for the first time at the Worcester Three Choirs Festival, with Elgar himself conducting, on 13 September 1899.